himavarshini/learning/cpp/README.md

 gcc -c prog.c
 ```

 8. Linking process involve finding the function call dependencies and library dependencies and adds the corresponding linker referencecs in the object code, something such as a pointer address when called the function. the outcome of this is the final binary that can be run on the target platform.
-Usuaally, the target binary names would be `a.out` in unix.
+Usuaally, the target binary names would be `a.out` in unix (if the compiler -o option has not been given).

 Once the program that you have compiled, is loaded into memory for execution, the loader then is responsible for loading the function into the memory and execute it.